 This updation will be a grateful addition to the expansion process of Windows, but the strategy that the company intends to follow while rolling out the changes, are to be looked upon and followed.
 This is due to the present fragmentation that Windows 8 platform abides all throughout the Metro-inspired Start Screen and its traditional desktop view-page.

 On the basis of information from Microsoftâ€™s blog post, listed below is the plan of execution of turning Flash on by default:

 In simple words, if you are using the desktop version of Internet Explorer, Flash will function on all the sites, but the same site might show loading disproportions if you try to access it through the version of Internet Explorer that is pre-loaded using the Start Screen on the same device.
 For the RT version, the support will be forced upon, irrespective of the preference.

 The difference is too much to handle by a user.
-Incorporation of a default Flash support is progressive, but the analysis of response based on the location from where Internet Explorer is loaded, could lead to utter confusion.
+The incorporation of a default Flash support is progressive, but the analysis of response based on the location from where Internet Explorer is loaded could lead to utter confusion.